 St. Mark's College is the Catholic theological college at the University of British Columbia.
-We offer graduate degree programs to teachers, administrators, health workers, and other professionals, including master’s degrees; an undergraduate degree program for aspiring teachers; and certificates in Religious Education, Theological Studies, Pastoral Studies, Catholic Ministry Leadership, and Educational Leadership.
+We offer graduate degree programs to teachers, administrators, health workers, and other professionals, and an undergraduate degree program for future teachers.
+Areas of study include Religious Education, Theological Studies, Pastoral Studies, and Catholic Ministry Leadership.
 We also offer continuing education courses throughout the year.
 We have been entrusted by the Archdiocese of Vancouver to provide the academic component of the Permanent Deacon program.

 |St. Mark's College is now working with CanadaHelps.org to simplify donations via credit card.
 Please click on the button to the right to make your contribution.|||

 Founded by the Basilian Fathers and chartered by the provincial legislature in 1956 as a theological college in affiliation with UBC Vancouver, St. Mark’s College has long contributed to the life of the university through residential, library, and teaching resources.
 For many years, the faculty of St. Mark’s College taught within the University of British Columbia.
 Through its Catholic Campus Ministry programs, the College also serves the estimated 8,000 Catholics studying, teaching, and working on the campuses of UBC, St. Mark's College, and Corpus Christi College.

 Some seventy years ago, at an age when most men would have retired, Basilian Father Henry Carr undertook a bold new beginning.
 It was 1937 when Fr.
 Carr made his way to the West Coast at the request of Archbishop Duke.
 His educational leadership in Toronto, Saskatoon and Edmonton made him a natural choice to assist in the establishment of Catholic higher education in B.C.